Contact force

 Contact force types - spring force

 When pressure is applied to a clickable ballpoint pen, a force is produced as the pen’s internal spring gets compressed.
-This force, resulting from the spring’s compression, leads to the extension of the pen’s point, and it is commonly referred to as spring force.
+This force, resulting from the spring’s compression, leads to the extension of the pen’s point and is commonly referred to as spring force.

 Related